Why design your own pencil skirt sloper pattern?

 - Take measurements at the natural waistline and at the widest part of the body (hips, bottom or thighs if needed).

 - If you have a tape measure that uses centimeters, I recommend using that for this pattern drafting as it will give a more accurate measurement than using inches.
 If you cannot use centimeters, then try to be as accurate as possible with your measurements in inches for the best finished result.
 Do not round to the nearest inch.
-(If you go to the bottom of the post, you can download a spreadsheet to convert inches to centimeters and vice versa and do all these sloper calculations for you.)

 - Mark on the body where the measurements were taken, or tie around a piece of string or loose elastic and then measure the vertical distance between your measurements from waist to widest part of the body.